In & Beyond the Classroom

 Having education and experience in Forest Technology and Forest Conservation, I find the pathway to educating students with nature is a win-win blend!
 Alberta's backyard is green and plentiful just as the minds our our children.

-Although the term ‘founder’ is often used to describe a person or persons who have established something, I feel the term initiator is more accurate; the process of expanding the understanding of something is not owned by us, we are more of the go-between; initiating new growth and encouraging the seed that is already established to conti
+Although the term ‘founder’ is often used to describe a person or persons who have established something, We feel the term initiator is more accurate; we do not own the process of expanding the understanding of something, we are more of the go-between; initiating new growth and encouraging the seed that is already established to continue

-Although the term ‘founder’ is often used to describe a person or persons who have established something, I feel the term initiator is more accurate; the process of expanding the understanding of something is not owned by us, we are more of the go-between; initiating new growth and encouraging the seed that is already established to continue growing.
+Although the term ‘founder’ is often used to describe a person or persons who have established something, We feel the term initiator is more accurate; we do not own the process of expanding the understanding of something, we are more of the go-between; initiating new growth and encouraging the seed that is already established to continue growing.
 The knowledge we have received has been gifted to us by others.

 Following the premise of *‘NOTHING ABOUT US, WITHOUT US’, Consultation with Elders, Knowledge Keepers, Land Guardians, Community Members, and Friends is at the forefront of all we do.

-As I value and honour my Mi'kmaw heritage and culture, I also hold great responsiblity to reconciliation through my settler heritage.
-With this, I am passionate in advocating for the recognition & integration of Indigenous culture, traditions, and knowledge systems, as essential threads to the fabric of Canada!
+As I value and honour my Mi'kmaw ancestry and culture, I am responsible for reconciliation through my settler heritage.
+I am passionate about advocating for recognizing and integrating Indigenous truths, knowledge systems, resurgence, and resilience as essential threads to the fabric of 'Canada'.

-As I value and honour my Mi'kmaw heritage and culture, I also hold great responsiblity to reconciliation through my settler heritage.
-With this, I am passionate in advocating for the recognition & integration of Indigenous culture, traditions, and knowledge systems, as essential threads to the fabric of Canada!
+As I value and honour my Mi'kmaw ancestry and culture, I am responsible for reconciliation through my settler heritage.
+I am passionate about advocating for recognizing and integrating Indigenous truths, knowledge systems, resurgence, and resilience as essential threads to the fabric of 'Canada'.

-Being blessed to assist others in connecting with those of 'lived experience' to provide authentic learning experiences, is a gift I do not take lightly.
-Advocacy through awareness & appreciation is my goal.
-With this, Elders, Knowledge Keepers, & Culture Carriers guide all learning experiences Inoqom provides.
+Being blessed to assist others in connecting with those of 'lived experience' to provide authentic learning experiences is a gift I do not take lightly.
+Advocacy through awareness and appreciation is my goal.
+With this, Elders, Knowledge Holders, and Culture Carriers guide all learning experiences Inoqom provides.

 Barry Welsey is a sought-after Elder and Land Guardian.
 He guides various industries, government sectors, and tourism-based organizations through ceremonies and protocols.